lonnyobrien/reclaim-traditional-name-accessibility/README.md

 ### Canadian Aboriginal Syllabics
 The Unicode Standard encodes Canadian Syllabics (script code: cans) that are available by following the Unicode Consortium’s <a href="http://www.unicode.org/versions/latest/">Unicode Standard</a>.
 ## Form accessibility
-Focusing inclusive design best practices on ensuring Indigenous community members with disabilities improves service for everyone and access to complete their task quickly and easily the first time.
+Focusing inclusive design best practices on ensuring Indigenous community members with disabilities may improve service access for everyone to complete forms more easily the first time.
 ### Performance
 Forms are often the most complex part of a service experience provided through a website or app.
 Developers should strive to make forms easy to use for Indigenous community members with permanent, temporary, or situational disabilities to use with (or without) assistive technologies regardless of physical, cognitive, or sensory abilities.
 ### Prevent errors